gbraad/mscrolls-brahman/ifi/ifi.md

 |-----------|---------|
 | back → front | `loaddata:"filepath"` or `loaddata:""` |
 | front → back | `loaddata:"blob"` |

+Whether to show _save_ and _load_ options on the GUI menu _at all_, is controlled by the `metaobj` message tag `saveload:true`.

+After a save, the front end will issue `postsave:true` or `postsave:false` to the back end.
+This allows the game to print something if required.

+When save data is loaded by the front end, if this fails `postload:false` is issued to the back-end, so it can print something.
+If save data is loaded, it is sent to the back-end as described above, but this does not guarantee the load is successful (perhaps the data is corrupt).
+The game, after processing the data will call it's own `postload:true` handler (or false).

+This handler usually dispatches into the game, executing some commands.
+For example, refresh the screen.

 ## Themes and Colours